 The attempt of this blog is to bring a little clarity to the various naming conventions around dances of the swing era.
 Often when starting out, there’s confusion around the names of dances, which is understandable, since there are cross-pollinating influences in jazz dance, just as there is in music.
 What maybe be called one thing in their city is called something different in another city, or that dances are named differently by different teachers.
 There’s also a few very dated swing dance websites out there as well that don’t do much to alleviate this confusion.
+I will concentrate on dances which are done to the compositional form of swing, primarily 32 bar and AABA.
+Anything following the compositional form of 12-bar, or AAB type I will leave for another blog.

 I may change this blog a bit from time to time as I gather better and better information, and by all means, if I’ve left something out or gotten something wrong, please leave me a comment.